ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Why Ladies should Read Newspapers.—It is a great
+ad Newspapers.—It is a great
 mistake in female education to keep a young lady’s time
 and attention devoted to only fashionable literature of the
 day.
 If you would qualify her for conversation, you